Structures

 Structural engineering constitutes the art of designing safe and durable structures, balancing resources, and the demand for robustness.
 The focus lies on understanding, modelling, and controlling the mechanical behaviour of the load-carrying system of a structure and the loads it must withstand.

-The programme-specific courses associated with this specialization are:
+The programme-specific courses for this specialization are:

 41237 Dynamics of structures: theory and analysis 5 point Spring F3A (Tues 8-12)